speedment/speedment-doc/pages/predicate.md

 ```

 ### notEqual
-The following example shows a solution where we print out all films that has a rating that is *not* "PG-13":
+The following example prints all films that has a rating that is *not* "PG-13":
 ``` java
     films.stream()
         .filter(Film.RATING.notEqual("PG-13"))